tanya88099/InterviewQuestion/SenarioBasedInterviewQuestion.md

-## The Spark OutOfMemoryError Scenario
+##1 Question based on "The Spark OutOfMemoryError Scenario"

 The user described a Spark interview question about an **OutOfMemoryError (OOM)**.
 The scenario is: